intuinno/ParallelSpacesProject/README.md

 ## 2013-03-30 1:04Am ##
 ### Change
-Add a check button to disable contour plot
+Add a bandwidth
 ### To Do
+Add a support for Group selection
+Add a check button to enable group mode contour plot to show negative plot

+## 2013-03-30 1:04Am ##
+### Change
+Add a check button to enable density mode vs amplitude mode
+### To Do
+Add a support for Group selection
-Add a check button to enable density mode vs amplitude mode Add a check button to enable group mode contour plot to show negative plot
+Add a check button to enable group mode contour plot to show negative plot